 Crying: baby’s first communication

-From the moment they’re born, babies use an extensive vocabulary to tell you what they’re thinking and feeling.
+From the moment they’re born, babies have a very effective way of telling you what they’re thinking and feeling.
 It’s called crying.

-Crying is the only way your new baby knows how to communicate with you.
+Crying is the only way your new baby knows how to communicate his needs to you.
 Your baby doesn’t cry to annoy you – there’s no such thing as a naughty newborn.
+You can’t spoil your baby by responding when he cries.

-You’ll soon recognise that your baby cries in different ways depending on what your baby needs and how quickly it’s needed.
+You’ll soon recognise that your baby cries in different ways depending on what she needs and how quickly she needs it.

 How talking starts

 At about 7-8 weeks of age, your baby discovers something terrific – a voice.
-At this stage, your baby will start serenading you with coos and vowel sounds.
+At this stage, your baby will start serenading you with coos and simple sounds.

-As babies grow, they start to make more sounds and to smile and wave their arms and feet around.
-They’re getting the idea of conversation and want to tell you all sorts of interesting stuff.
-If you listen and respond to your baby’s murmurs, baby is likely to babble and gurgle with gusto before long.
+As babies grow, they start to make more sounds, smile and wave their arms and feet around.
+They’re getting the idea of conversation and want to tell you all sorts of interesting things.
+If you listen and respond to your baby’s murmurs, baby is likely to babble and gurgle more.

 Here are some ideas to get you started:

 - Try ‘parentese’.
-Baby will love watching your eyes sparkle and your mouth stretching out around words.
+Your baby will love watching your eyes sparkle and your mouth stretching out around words.

-- Give a running commentary about what you’re doing.
+- Talk about what you’re doing.
 For example, ‘We’re going to give you a nice warm bath now.
 You like your bath, don’t you?’
 Talk in any language, or switch between different languages.
 It all helps your baby learn about words and talking.

-Read books and tell stories to your baby from birth.
+- Read books and tell stories to your baby from birth.
 After a few weeks, your baby will know that this is when you enjoy a quiet, special time together.
-Baby will start to recognise words and learn to listen to what others say.
+Your baby will start to recognise words and learn to listen to what others say.
 If your baby cries or wriggles while you’re reading, you might want to try again later.
-Forcing the issue will defeat the purpose of creating a special time for both of you.
+The idea is to have special time together, so there’s no need to force it.

 - Listen to your baby’s first efforts at babbling and then respond.
 Leave a gap when it’s your baby’s turn to talk again.
-This teaches baby about the pattern of conversation.
-If baby doesn’t take a turn, or isn’t interested in chatting right now, try again another time.
-Let your baby’s interest guide you.
+This teaches your baby about the pattern of conversation.
+If your baby doesn’t take a turn, or isn’t interested in chatting right now, try again another time.
+Let your baby’s interest and responses guide you.

 - Name the toys and objects around you.
 For example, ‘Look, these are your socks.
 We’re going to put them on your feet, aren’t we?’

-But sometimes delays in communication skills can be signs of more serious developmental disorders or delay.
-These include language delay, hearing impairment, intellectual disability and autism.
+But sometimes delays in communication skills can be signs of more serious developmental disorders or developmental delay, including language delay, hearing impairment, intellectual disability and autism spectrum disorder.